Will a flat gasket seal

 | Clean, flat, correctly finished — minor service marks | RE-GASKET | Normal re-gasketing with correct grade and assembly procedure |

-| Light circumferential marks — no through-grooves | RE-GASKET | Re-gasket — consider higher-compressibility grade if marks are significant |
+| Light circumferential marks — no through-grooves | RE-GASKET | Measure against the face criteria; use an alternative grade only if the joint procedure permits it |

-| Light pitting — shallow, scattered, not across full contact width | ASSESS | Higher-compressibility grade may help — assess pit depth; if the joint fails again, dress face |
+| Light pitting — shallow, scattered, not across full contact width | ASSESS | Clean and measure first; repair any out-of-tolerance pitting before reassembly |

-| Shallow radial marks — not continuous across contact width | ASSESS | Clean thoroughly and inspect; if no continuous groove exists, re-gasket with higher-compressibility grade |
+| Shallow radial marks — not continuous across contact width | ASSESS | Clean, measure and compare with acceptance criteria; grade changes require joint approval |

 | Deep radial score across full contact width | DRESS FACE | Re-machining or grinding required before re-gasketing — a softer gasket should not be expected to reliably bridge a deep radial groove |